 - New Hampshire

-John is a member of the firm’s Real Estate Department and Privacy and Information Security Group.
+John is the chair of the firm’s Real Estate Practice Group and a member of the Cybersecurity and Privacy Group.
 He is a sought after voice on legal issues involving artificial intelligence and emerging technologies.

 As a real estate attorney, John advises clients in a wide variety of real estate matters.
 He serves as outside counsel to multiple regional and national companies, helping them manage their real estate holdings.
 He represents buyers and sellers in sales and acquisitions, negotiating purchase and sale agreements, reviewing title issues, conducting due diligence review, and coordinating closings.
 He works with landlords and tenants to draft leases and amendments and to resolve disputes between the parties.
 He helps lenders to secure collateral and borrowers to protect their ownership interest in their real property while financing.
 John also assists clients to resolve title disputes, clouds, and questions when they arise, both during and after transactions.
 He has extensive experience representing property owners before city councils, select boards, planning boards, zoning boards, and other municipal bodies.